Decrypting Distributed Ledger Design -- Taxonomy, Classification and Blockchain Community Evaluation: Taxonomy

 \subsubsection{Proof}

-is the evidence with which a consensus is found.
-It has the characteristics: \textit{proof-of-work} (PoW), if it is delivered by utilizing processing power of computers; \textit{proof-of-stake} (PoS), if it is delivered by voting linked to (economic) power in the system; \textit{hybrid}, if it is a combination of the previous two or \textit{other}, if another form of proof is required.
+is the evidence used to achieve consensus.
+The value can either be \textit{proof-of-work} (PoW), if consensus is achieved using the processing power of computers; \textit{proof-of-stake} (PoS), if it is achieved through voting processes linked to (economic) power in the system; \textit{hybrid}, if it is a combination of the previous two or \textit{other}, if another form of proof is required.

-The proof is required by the consensus participants to accept the validity of an entry.
-Bitcoin uses a proof-of-work \cite{xu2016blockchain} , which is the solution to a mathematical puzzle requiring the processing power of computers.
-A proof-of-stake is used by Ardor \cite{tasca2017ontology}, which is the signature of a randomly selected consensus participant requiring the participant to hold a stake in Ardor token units.
+Participants in the consensus mechanism require proof before accepting the validity of an entry.
+Bitcoin uses a proof-of-work \cite{xu2016blockchain}, which is the solution to a mathematical puzzle that requires computational processing power.
+A proof-of-stake is used by Ardor \cite{tasca2017ontology}, which is the approval of a randomly selected consensus participant who must hold a stake in Ardor token units.